 It is the highest value of static friction which comes into play when an object is just about to slide over the surface of a different object.
 For an exerted external force greater than the limiting friction, the body begins to move.

 Once the motion has started, static friction cannot be considered.
 A new type of friction termed as kinetic friction comes into play.

 - The direction of limiting frictional force is always contrary to the direction of motion.

 - Limiting friction acts tangentially to the two surfaces interacting.

-- The magnitude of limiting friction is proportional to the normal reaction amidst the two surfaces.
+- The magnitude of limiting friction is proportional to the normal reaction between the two surfaces.

 - The limiting friction hinges upon the material, the nature of the surfaces interacting and their evenness.

-- So long as the normal reaction is same, the magnitude of limiting friction is free of the shape or the area of the surfaces in contact, for any two given surfaces.
+- So long as the normal reaction is the same, the magnitude of limiting friction is free of the shape or the area of the surfaces in contact for any two given surfaces.

 Watch the video and learn about friction, coefficient and properties of friction

 Is frictional force a scalar or a vector?